 6. Plug in the microUSB power cable.
 The red LED on the Pi indicates

 power, and the green light indicates processing activity as the Pi boots

 and functions.
 Check your SD card if there’s no green light activity.

 7. Connect a LAN cable or join a WiFi network.

 If you’re using the Raspbian operating system, you’ll see a graphical desktop environment once the Pi has booted.
 This is similar to using Windows or Linux, and other applications can be launched from here.

-If you’re using the OpenELEC operating system, you’ll see the Kodi main screen once the Pi has booted.
+If you’re using a Kodi operating system (like OpenELEC, LibreELEC or OSMC), you’ll see the Kodi main screen once the Pi has booted.
 This is the media center application, and the underlying operating system is not visible to you.

 If you need an operating system, the Raspberry Pi Foundation has excellent instructions on how to format and configure the microSD card with Raspbian or NOOBS.
 NOOBS is an OS installer, and allows the choice of several OS’s on first boot.
 Visit https://www.raspberrypi.org/learning/software-guide/quickstart/